Dog stretching

 My dog stretches a lot and vomits.

-If your dog is stretching a lot (probably the stomach area?) and vomiting, it’s a pretty clear sign of some sort of gastrointestinal distress.
-We recommend a visit to the vet but if that’s not possible, keep a close eye on the dog to see what it is throwing up, if a fever develops, or if any other symptoms show up.
+If your dog is stretching a lot (probably the stomach area?) and vomiting, it’s a pretty clear sign of some gastrointestinal distress.
+We recommend a visit to the vet, but if that’s not possible, keep a close eye on the dog to see what it is throwing up, if a fever develops, or if any other symptoms show up.

 My dog stretches a lot and has labored breathing.

-There are a number of reasons your dog may be experiencing difficulty in breathing, and pretty much all of them are reasons to visit your veterinarian.
+There are several reasons your dog may be experiencing difficulty in breathing, and pretty much all of them are reasons to visit your veterinarian.
 Think of yourself; if you were having problems breathing, you most likely wouldn’t try to “DIY” it or wait too long before going to see your own doctor.

 A common cause is asthma which can be managed.
-Other causes range from growths in the airway to bronchitis, pneumonia, or even a pulmonary embolism.
+Other causes range from airway growth to bronchitis, pneumonia, or even a pulmonary embolism.
 Obviously, all serious and none of which you should be trying to treat yourself.

 Stretching and massaging your senior dog.

-Below are a few tried and true stretching routines and stretching exercises that you can walk through with your pooch.
+Below are a few tried and true stretching routines and exercises you can walk through with your pooch.
 It’s important to note that these should be done regularly for the best results.
 Daily is not too often!
-A nice pet massage is a great way to help your dog feel better while bonding with the pooch as well.
+A nice pet massage is a great way to help your dog feel better while bonding with the pooch.
 If you have an older dog, these routines are especially appreciated.

 Sacrum and back rub